nestordemeure/nestordemeure.github.io/content/writing/guides/ideas.md

 ## You are now creative

 I developed the abovementioned process organically while working simultaneously in various problem-solving and creativity centered fields ([academic research](/content/about/research), [software engineering](/content/about/software) and [mentalism](/content/about/mentalism)).

-I want to stress that this process is not the only way to try and produce good idea, it is just my preferred approach and an approach that is reproducible.
+I want to stress that this process is not the only way to try and produce good idea, it is just my preferred approach and an approach that is reproducible[^3].
 Since then, I found that making a habit of thinking about problems, writing my ideas and organizing them has been extremely valuable in *all* fields where I applied it.

 I highly recommend that you try it.
-The few people that tested this approach were very surprised by their ability to both come up with new ideas and demonstrate a mastery of their field[^3].
+The few people that tested this approach were very surprised by their ability to both come up with new ideas and demonstrate a mastery of their field[^4].

+[^3]: In fact, I have since found [Logseq](https://logseq.com/), an open-source software that seem to be designed to help you follow similar principles.

-[^3]: A welcome side effect of keeping notes.
+[^4]: A welcome side effect of keeping notes.
 Writing a summary of something in your own words is a great way to force your brain to understand it and let it know that it is important.
 You will surprise yourself by remembering a lot of facts *despite never revisiting your notes!*
 Some people recommend taking notes by hand but, I have not found typing to reduce my ability to remember ideas and it improves both the readability and the durability of the notes.